-FY 2019 Emphasis Areas and Special Projects Descriptions
+FY 2021 Emphasis Areas and Special Projects Descriptions

-Special emphasis projects and new initiatives for the FY2019 UPWP are described below:
+Special emphasis projects and new initiatives for the FY2021 UPWP are described below:

-Piedmont Triad Regional Model (PTRM) - Major Model Enhancement
+Piedmont Triad Regional Model (PTRM) - Major Model Enhancement and 2020 Household Survey

-The purpose of this task is to continue to review and analyze existing travel demand and air quality models in order to determine feasible enhancements to the modeling procedures that are used in the PTRM study area.
+The purpose of these tasks are to continue to review and analyze existing travel demand and air quality models in order to determine feasible enhancements to the modeling procedures that are used in the PTRM study area.
 BGMPO will continue to assist in the development of the regional travel demand model.
-One of the customary first tasks will be to identify and select model enhancements for implementation based on the needs of the BGMPO member jurisdictions.
+One of the customary first tasks will be to identify and select model enhancements for implementation based on the needs of the BGMPO member jurisdictions to include: